Skip to main content

 We've added smart radiation to our arsenal of tools to fight a deadly childhood cancer.

-Participants in clinical studies can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.
+Participants in clinical studies can play a more active role in their own healthcare, gain access to new research treatments before they are widely available and help others by contributing to medical research.
+Learn more about clinical trials and research programs in the CCTR.

 Partnerships are a key part of the CCTR mission.
 Our researchers collaborate with their colleagues at Seattle Children’s, across the nation and around the world in pursuit of innovative health solutions.